alphagov/performanceplatform-documentation/sending-data-to-backdrop.rst

 - The content and content type must be JSON.
 - There must be a valid Authorization header.

-The .. _backdropsend: https://github.com/alphagov/backdropsend tool provides a command line interface to the API.
+The `backdropsend <https://github.com/alphagov/backdropsend>`_ tool provides a command line interface to the API.

 See the example below using curl (all examples using curl 7.24)::